 Conditions of a blizzard can be severe.
 Travel becomes dangerous when the blowing snow causes whiteout conditions in which both sky and ground look white.
 Roads can be partially or fully blocked by snowdrifts – piles of snow formed by the wind.
 Many times cold temperatures that can cause frostbite or hypothermia are part of a blizzard and can last for days after the storm has ended.

 The February 5-6, 2010 blizzard, known as Snowmageddon, was a large blizzard that dropped 20 to 35 inches (50 to 90 cm) of snow in parts of Pennsylvania, West Virginia, Virginia, Washington, D.C., Maryland, Delaware, and New Jersey.
-This storm was the second of three storms that occurred in the Mid-Atlantic States over a twelve day period.
+This storm was the second of three storms that occurred in the Mid-Atlantic States over a twelve-day period.
 Twelve inches fell across Virginia on January 30m 2010, and 28 inches fell in Maryland and Pennsylvania on February 9-10, 2010.
 The word “Snowmageddon” is one of several versions of the word “snow” that have been used to describe blizzards in recent years.
 Others include Snowpocalypse and Snowzilla.

 Hurricanes form from disturbances in the atmosphere over warm, tropical ocean water.
 They die down when they move over land or out of the tropics and into cooler latitudes.
 These storms are called hurricanes in the Atlantic and typhoons or tropical cyclones in other areas of the world.
 Because of the Coriolis effect, the storms rotate counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
 At the center of the rotating storm is a small area of calm weather and clear skies called the eye of the storm.
 Surrounding the calm of the eye are the most intense winds of the storm and thick clouds of the eyewall.
 Hurricanes are huge storms – the average hurricane spreads across 340 miles.

 When a hurricane approaches land, strong waves and wind batter coastal towns.
 Hurricanes also cause a tremendous amount of rain in a short amount of time, which can cause rivers to flood their banks and flood areas that are both near the coast and further inland.
 But most coastal hurricane damage is typically flooding caused by storm surge – the temporary rise in sea level that happens as winds of the storm push water towards the coast.
 The low pressure of the storm also causes some storm surge.
-If storm surge happens at the same time as a high tide, the effect is more intense and more areas are flooded.
+If a storm surge happens at the same time as a high tide, the effect is more intense, and more areas are flooded.

 Hurricane Sandy was the most destructive tropical cyclone of the 2012 Atlantic hurricane season.
-This hurricane developed in the western Caribbean Sea on October 22, 2012 and moved over Cuba and the Bahamas before making landfall in the New Jersey on October 29, 2012.
+This hurricane developed in the western Caribbean Sea on October 22, 2012, and moved over Cuba and the Bahamas before making landfall in New Jersey on October 29, 2012.
 Hurricane Sandy merged with a frontal weather system coming from the western United States, strengthening the storm over the northeast U.S. By the time Hurricane Sandy dissipated on October 31, 2012, at least 285 people had died and billions of dollars in damages occurred in countries throughout the Caribbean, much of the eastern U.S., and southeastern Canada.
 New Jersey and New York were hit especially hard by Hurricane Sandy.

 Why Is Weather in the News?